 It's taking me a long time.
 The stellations of the regular icosahedron caught my imagination in the late 1990s.
 Stellation theory seemed to have been pretty much wrapped up by then, with the last word being spoken in 1938 when Coxeter, DuVal, Flather and Petrie published The fifty-nine icosahedra.
 But I was dissatisfied, their results didn't seem quite right.
 I set out to get to the bottom of things and to provide a more useful enumeration – it seemed straightforward enough, a nice little project.
 But what a journey it has turned out to be!
 I published a couple of essays and my web pages on stellation and facetting continued to flourish for a while but then went quiet.
-I am still working on it, and hope eventually to come up with the goods.
+I am still working on it, and a way forward is at last beginning to shape itself.
 In the meantime, this note tries to explain what is going on.

 The ancient Greeks started it all.
 By the time of Plato the five convex regular solids had been discovered and Euclid went on to synthesise the geometry of space, constructing Plato's polyhedra as his crowning glory.
 Star and other non-convex polyhedra become popular during the Renaissance, leading eventually to Kepler's idea of stellation and his discovery of regular stars.
 A great explosion of synthetic geometry during the 18th and 19th Centuries, mainly in France and Germany, led to Cayley's understanding of the polar or dual relationships between the regular stars, and of their densities.
 At about the same time, Schläfli discovered higher-dimensional analogues of polygons and polyhedra which Stott later dubbed polytopes; polygons and polyhedra could now be understood as two- and three- dimensional examples of a more general theory of polytopes in any number of dimensions.
 Along the way various stellations of the regular bodies had been found, but it was not until JCP Miller proposed his set of rules that Coxeter and DuVal could enumerate those of the icosahedron.
 The final coda seemed to have been written when Bridge, aware of the dual relationship between the processes of stellation and facetting, enumerated the facettings of the regular dodecahedron.